 Learn how to make these cute holiday gnomes in this step-by-step tutorial.
 You can even cut the felt hats and iron on decals for your DIY gnomes on your Cricut!

 I’m starting to suspect gnomes are taking over the world!
 Gnomes are popping up all over the place — I’m seeing them lounging about in my friends’ houses, cavorting about on social media, and hanging out in all the stores.
 I think they’re taking over the elves!
 My favorite sort of gnomes are the ones from Scandinavian history, where they are known as tomte.
 These magical gnomes live in houses and protect the family and animals from misfortune — and couldn’t we all use a little protector?
 The gnomes are helpful year-round, but I think we see them more during the holidays because — according to folklore — they hand out presents on Christmas Eve.
-So for Day 12 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make DIY gnomes with a variety of cute hats to bring holiday joy into your home!
+So for Day 12 in my Christmas Tree Advent Calendar, I am showing you how to make DIY gnomes with a variety of cute hats to bring holiday joy into your home!